SteveLiGt/Interpreter/README.md

 Within the project,
 it will be able to handle function call with variables by parsing commands from file
-1. Add, Sub, mul, div, rem, neg for interger operations
+1. add, sub, mul, div, rem, neg for interger operations
 2. push, pop, swap for stackvalue operation
 3. tostring, println , cat for print or write into file
 4. and, or, not, equal, lessthen for boolean operation